Survicate/survicate-android-sdk/README.md

 ```

 ### Reset
-If you need to test surveys on your device, the `reset()` method might be helpful.
-This method will clear all user data stored on the device (views, traits, answers).
+Use `reset()` to simplify testing.
+This method clears all user data stored on the device — including views, traits, and answers — as well as any in-memory cache.

 ```kotlin
 Survicate.reset()
 ```

+Note that this method is not indended for use in production code.

 ## Customer Support